CommonWealthRobotics/BowlerStudio/README.md

 ### Virtual Sensors
    Coming soon!
 Soon we will be able to provide virtual sensor devices, simulating real world sensors within the 3d environment.

+# Make A Contribution
+BowlerStudio is an open source project nd is always looking for help with both the application code and the tutorials content.

+### Java Contributions

+If you are a Java developme, skip ahead to [The Build Instructions](#command-line).
+The application is a light plugin framework for UI, 3D and Device interaction.

+### Adding Tutorials

+All of the content for BowlerStudio Tutorials is housed on our [Neuronrobotics.github.io](https://github.com/NeuronRobotics/NeuronRobotics.github.io) web page.
+Fork that repository and make contributions based on the README.md file in the root of the repository.
+TO merge the changes into the main website, send a pull request with your changes to official repository.

+Examples of tutorials that need to be added are [A simple Java Programming Introduction](https://github.com/NeuronRobotics/NeuronRobotics.github.io/issues/59).
+This tutorial set would go through the basic syntax of java and what all of the symbols mean and how to use them.

+Another example of a tutorial that could be added is one for [JavaCad Cheatsheet](https://github.com/NeuronRobotics/NeuronRobotics.github.io/issues/58) where you would add a 'cheat sheet' of commands to use in the JavaCad system.

+If a tutorial is missing and not described as needed by an issue, feel free to add additional issues.

 ## How to Build BowlerStudio